simonmitchell/rocc/README.md

 1. Clone, download or add the repo as a submodule to your repo.
 1. Drag the Rocc project file into your main app's project.
 1. Add `Rocc` (Or the platform appropriate equivalent) to the `Frameworks, Libraries and Embedded Content` section of your app's target in the General panel of your project.
 Making sure you set it to `Embed & Sign`.
-1. Add `ThunderRequest` (make sure you choose the correct framework for your OS) to the `Frameworks, Libraries and Embedded Content` section of your app's target, again making sure to set it to `Embed & Sign`
 1. Import `Rocc` and you're ready to go!

 ## Examples